Here are all the Strictly Come Dancing 2021 contestants announced so far

-Strictly Come Dancing 2021 line-up: who are all the contestants on the BBC dance show this year?
+Strictly Come Dancing 2021: Adam Peaty and Judi Love join Strictly 2021 line-up - who are this year’s BBC dance show contestants?

-This eclectic mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Greg Wise to Rose Ayling-Ellis
+Adam Peaty and Loose Women’s Judi Love are among an eclectic mix of celebrities joining Strictly’s professional dancers for the latest Strictly series

 The return of Strictly Come Dancing is one of the most important dates in the TV calendar.